 There are few things more frustrating than feeling tired all the time.
 Fatigue can be a trial both physically and mentally, and battling it can drain the best of us.
 Having the need and desire to be busy and productive is a natural part of the human condition.
-When the energy that is necessary to accomplish this is absent, we feel broken and incomplete.
+When the energy necessary to accomplish this is absent, we feel broken and incomplete.
 While fatigue can sometimes point to one of many health concerns, the good news is that in most cases, we have the power to regain our vim and vigor by making a few lifestyle adjustments.
 Let’s dig deep and explore the frequent causes of fatigue and some natural solutions that can restore our energy and enthusiasm.

 What is Fatigue?